-The Trade Union (Facility Time Publication Requirements) Regulations 2017 place a legislative requirement on relevant employers, including Colchester Institute, to collate and publish, on an annual basis, a range of data on the amount and cost of facility time within their organisation.
+88. The Trade Union (Facility Time Publication Requirements) Regulations 2017 came into force on the 1st April 2017.

+These regulations place a legislative requirement on relevant employers, including Colchester Institute, to collate and publish, on an annual basis, a range of data on the amount and cost of facility time within their organisation.